Easy Vegan Mayo

 How To Make Vegan Mayo

-• Small Personal Blender: Simply add everything to the cup, attach the criss-cross blade and blend for 30 seconds to 1 minute.
-And voila!
-This is my preferred method and love my NutriBullet (affiliate link) for small jobs like this!
+1. Small Personal Blender (my favorite!)
+Add all ingredients to the cup, secure the criss-cross blade, and blend for 30 seconds to 1 minute until silky smooth.
+Voila — perfect mayo every time!
+I love using my NutriBullet (affiliate link) for quick jobs like this.

 Tips For Success